vadimv/server-components/README.md

 ### Navigation bar URL path and components state mapping

-A component's state normally to be mapped to the browser's navigation bar path.
+A component's state can be mapped to the browser's navigation bar path.
 With that, the current navigation path will be converted to a component's state and vis-a-versa, the state transition will cause the navigation path to be updated accordingly.